-Before you decide to submit an Offer in Compromise, you should be aware of several things:
+Before you decide to submit an Offer in Compromise (offer), you should be aware of several things:

-You’ll have to pay an application fee of $186 and make offer payments (based on the method you choose) with your offer submission, unless you meet certain low income guidelines, which are in the IRS OIC Booklet.
+You’ll have to pay an application fee of $205 and make offer payments (based on the method you choose) with your offer submission, unless you meet certain low-income guidelines, which are in the IRS OIC Booklet.

-If the IRS rejects your offer, it will not return the application fee or any other payments made with the offer.
-The IRS will apply these non-refundable fees and payments to your tax liability.
+If the IRS processes but closes your offer without accepting it, it will not return your application fee or any other payments you made with the offer.
+The IRS will apply these non-refundable fees and payments to the amount you owe.

-The IRS will keep any refund, including interest, for tax periods extending through the calendar year that the IRS accepts the offer.
-For example: If the IRS accepted your offer in 2013 and you file your 2013 IRS Form 1040 on April 15, 2014 showing a refund, the IRS will apply your refund to your tax debt.
-The refund is not considered a payment toward your offer.
+The IRS will keep any refund, including interest, for tax periods extending through the calendar year that the IRS accepts your offer.
+For example: If the IRS accepted your offer in 2018 and you file your 2018 IRS Form 1040 on April 15, 2019 showing a refund, the IRS will apply your refund to your tax debt.
+The refund isn't a payment toward your offer.

 The IRS is required to explain how it calculates your ability to pay and how much it could potentially collect from you.
 You’ll receive correspondence and be able to contact the offer examiner or specialist assigned to you.